Aman-B/locationcationbasedringermodecontroller/README.md

 This application will put your phone on silent or vibrate based on the places that you've selected and the ringer mode for that particular place.

 So, no more worries of putting  your phone on silent/vibrate when you reach your office/college.

+Created as a project for Android Lab.
+Created by:
+Aman Bakshi
+Vinay Jallipalli
+Nishanth Narayana.